Hema Malini: Early life and family

 Malini was born in a Tamil Iyengar Brahmin family to Jaya Lakshmi and VSR Chakravarti Iyengar in Ammankudi, Madras Province (now Tamil Nadu).
+She has two elder brothers.
 She attended the Andhra Mahila Sabha in Chennai.
-She studied at DTEA Mandir Marg until the 11th Standard, after which she pursued her acting career.
+She studied at DTEA Mandir Marg until 11th standard, after which she pursued her acting career.
 She follows Hinduism.

-Her first film with Dharmendra was Tum Haseen Main Jawaan (1970) which marked their love story.
-They later married in 1980.
+Mailni first met Dharmendra at a film premiere in 1968, their first film together was Tum Haseen Main Jawaan (1970) which marked their love story.
+They later married on 2 May 1980 having known each other for more than ten years and being in relationship for about six years.
 Dharmendra already had two sons and two daughters with his first wife Prakash Kaur, two of whom later became Hindi cinema actors – Sunny Deol and Bobby Deol.
-Malini and Dharmendra have two children, Esha Deol (born 1981) and Ahana Deol Vohra (born 1985).
+Malini and Dharmendra had two daughters, Esha Deol (born 1981) and Ahana Deol Vohra (born 1985).

 Madhoo, who played the female lead in Phool Aur Kaante, Roja and Annayya, is Malini's cousin.
+Malini's father died in 1978 when she was 30 whereas her mother passed away in 2004 when she was 56.

-On 11 June 2015, Malini became a grandmother when her younger daughter, Ahana Deol Vohra, gave birth to her first child, Darien Vohra and twin girls Astraia and Adea Vohra were born on 26 November 2020.
-On 19 October 2017, her elder daughter, Esha Deol, gave birth to a girl, Radhya Takhtani and another baby girl Miraya Takhtani on 10 June 2019.
+On 11 June 2015, Malini became a grandmother when her younger daughter, Ahana Deol Vohra, gave birth to her first child, a son, Darien Vohra and twin girls Astraia and Adea Vohra were born on 26 November 2020.
+On 20 October 2017, her elder daughter, Esha Deol, gave birth to a girl, Radhya Takhtani and another baby girl Miraya Takhtani on 10 June 2019.
 Businessman Vaibhav Vohra is her son-in-law and Bharat Takhtani is her ex-son-in-law.

+Malini's husband Dharmendra died on 24 November 2025 at the age of 89 following a period of brief illness.
+Their association lasted 57 years, including 45 years together in marriage until his death.

 Film career

-1960–1970 (Early work)
+1960–1970: Early work

 Malini played small roles in Pandava Vanavasam (1965) and Idhu Sathiyam (1962).
 In 1968, she was chosen to play the female lead opposite Raj Kapoor in Sapno Ka Saudagar and was promoted as the Dream Girl.

-1970–1980 (Established actress)
+1970–1980: Established actress

 Malini played the lead in Johny Mera Naam (1970).
 Roles in subsequent films such as Andaz (1971) and Lal Patthar (1971) established her as a leading actress.
 In 1972, she played a double role opposite Dharmendra and Sanjeev Kumar in Seeta Aur Geeta, which earned her a Filmfare Best Actress Award for the film.
 The list of successful films she starred include Sanyasi, Dharmatma and Pratigya, Sholay, Trishul to name a few.

 Malini and Dharmendra have acted together in 28 films including Sharafat, Tum Haseen Main Jawan, Naya Zamana, Raja Jani, Seeta Aur Geeta, Patthar Aur Payal, Dost (1974), Sholay (1975), Charas, Jugnu, Apna Khoon, Azaad (1978) and Dillagi (1978).

 Her pairing with Rajesh Khanna was appreciated in Andaz and Prem Nagar.
 Their subsequent films such as Mehbooba and Janta Hawaldar however, did not do well at the box office.